 MEMBERSHIP: Maryland Psychological Association (MPA); American Psychological Association (APA); National Register of Health Service Providers in Psychology; MPA Public Education Committee.

 BACKGROUND: Prior to returning to school for her doctorate, Dr. Halpern spent four years as an elementary school teacher.
 She taught 2nd grade, 3rd grade, and Kindergarten.
-Dr. Halpern has worked in private practice since earning her psychology license in 2010.
+Dr. Halpern has worked in private practice since earning her psychology license in February 2010, and has been with Rebecca Resnik & Associates since October 2010.

-SERVICES PROVIDED: Comprehensive Evaluation (Psychoeducational, Neuropsychological, Emotional, and Admissions measures) with children, teens, and adults; Therapy with children, teens, adults, families, and groups; Parent Training; Supervision; Speaking Engagements
+SERVICES PROVIDED: Comprehensive Evaluation (Psychoeducational, Neuropsychological, Emotional, and Admissions measures) with children, teens, and adults; Therapy with children, teens, adults, families, and groups; Parent Training & Consultation; Educational Consultation; Supervision; Speaking Engagements; and Advocacy

 In therapy, Dr. Halpern similarly develops treatment plans based on the specific needs and goals of the patient(s).
 Dr. Halpern has completed trainings in psychodynamic and play therapies, which inform not only the therapy she provides, but also her testing interpretations and recommendations.
-Dr. Halpern utilizes multiple expressive therapies (i.e. drama, art, music, writing) within sessions as well, based on her considerable training in the arts.
-Dr. Halpern has created and presented parent, teacher, and therapist workshops on topics including ADHD, bullying prevention, general parenting skills, the therapeutic relationship, cultural considerations, and sibling rivalry.
-In her free time, Dr. Halpern enjoys managing her husband’s music career, exercising, reading, drawing, writing, traveling, preparing vegetarian food, volunteering and advocating for animal rescue groups, and spending time with her husband and dog, as well as with her family and their four dogs.
+Dr. Halpern also utilizes multiple expressive therapies (i.e. drama, art, music, writing) within sessions, based on her considerable training in the arts.
+Dr. Halpern has created and presented parent, teacher, and therapist workshops on topics including ADHD, Anxiety, bullying prevention, general parenting skills, the therapeutic relationship, cultural considerations, and sibling rivalry.
+In her free time, Dr. Halpern enjoys managing her husband’s music career, exercising, reading, drawing, writing, traveling, preparing vegetarian food, volunteering and advocating for animal rescue groups, and spending time with her husband, son, and dog.

 Click below, an NPR broadcast, to hear Dr. Halpern discussing the benefits of, and approaches to, parents’ conversations with their children.